 One of the primary goals of IT security measures is to ensure complete data protection.
 Nearly every company today runs on data in some form or way.
 Data govern a company’s offerings, helps to improves performance and keeps customers connected to their preferred brands.
 Data theft or loss is increasingly becoming a huge problem, so it is important that companies invest in security.

 Many companies store their data in the cloud to avoid keeping large chunks of data in one place and to provide remote access to virtual or remote employees.
-If you are one of the companies that stores data in the cloud, it is important to know whether your cloud service provider has updated security and protection features.
+If you are one of the companies that store data in the cloud, it is important to know whether your cloud service provider has updated security and protection features.

 A cloud service provider must offer the following in their service plans:

 The primary objective of the service provider should be to keep the data safe and secure.
 It must be encrypted well and ward against unauthorized personnel.

 Even with security measures in place, data can still get stolen or lost.
 For instances such as these, the cloud service provider must have a proper backup and recovery mechanism in place that not only acts but acts quickly.
 It can be hard to prevent a cyber attack nowadays, but it is possible to minimize losses.

 Your cloud service provider must be able to provide more storage space as your company data increases.
 You should find out the maximum amount of data the service can hold before charges are added on.